 We are all motivated by all of them to some extent but most of us fall more within one category than the other two.

 People who are motivated by power get gratification from being in leadership positions.
-Those who are motivated by affiliation enjoy spending time with family and friends.
-People who are motivated by achievement enjoy overcoming challenges.

 If your driver is power, you could start to post about your fitness journey or social media, or even start an exercise or healthy eating group in which you would be the leader.